-As of 2016, there are 50 banks in the Netherlands.
-The Bank of the Netherlands is the country’s central bank and acts as a state-owned bank, a “bankers’ bank”, and a lender.
+As of 2021, there are 93 banks in the Netherlands.
+The Bank of the Netherlands is the country’s central bank and acts as a state-owned bank, a “bankers’ bank,” and a lender.
 The country’s banking sector accounts for a relatively large part of its GDP.
-The ratio of banking assets to the GDP of the Netherlands was 365% in 2016, down from 600% in 2008.
+The ratio of banking assets to the GDP of the Netherlands was 314% in 2020, down from 530% in 2007.

 Following massive consolidation after the global financial crisis, very large banks in the Netherlands dominate the domestic banking sector.
 Ownership of the biggest banks in the Netherlands is mixed: one bank is publicly listed, some are (partially) owned by the national government, and another is a large cooperative institution.
 The presence of foreign banks in the Netherlands is relatively small compared to that in other European markets.

-According to Moody’s, the country’s banking system is stable, as the rating agency believes that the country will continue to benefit from recovery in the domestic economy.
+According to Moody’s, the country’s banking system is stable, as the rating agency believes that the country will continue to benefit from the recovery in the domestic economy.

 For anyone considering a career in banking in the Netherlands, this list of top banks in the Netherlands is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 Established in 1927, ING Bank is a subsidiary of ING Groep NV and is headquartered in Amsterdam.
 The bank provides banking services in the Netherlands, the rest of Europe, North America, Latin America, Asia, and Australia.
 It primarily serves individuals, small and medium-sized enterprises, and financial institutions.
 It employs more than 50,000 staff.

 Total assets: EUR 937.4 billion (2020)

 Cooperative Rabobank UA